 At other times, the motorised dingy boat would take us ashore to explore coastal resorts and historical sites and on my last night on the boat, we used the water taxi to get to the nearest bar.
 The whole lifestyle was quite surreal, and I did struggle with returning back to normality.
 My advice is don’t plan any activities for at least 24 hours after the trip because my body really did feel like there was not an ounce of energy left in it.

-What to Pack for a Gulet Cruise?
+What to Pack for Gulet Cruising in Turkey

 - Swimming costume